 Instructing American students on how to manage money is hard enough.
 But for some educators, the challenge of teaching financial literacy can take on a whole new meaning.
 Rather than a class of inattentive teenagers, imagine a room full of people from around the world — few of whom understand English — all staring back at you, awaiting instructions in how to take their first steps into American financial life.

 That’s exactly the situation that many teachers find themselves in all across the country as they prepare newly arrived refugees for the challenges of managing money in the U.S.

-The United States admitted over 24,000 refugees in 2017, and there are currently more than 900,000 refugees and asylum seekers residing in America, according to the United Nations High Commissioner for Refugees.
+The United States admitted over 24,000 refugees in 2017 and has resettled three million refugees since 1975, according to the United Nations High Commissioner for Refugees.

 There’s no shortage of recently resettled individuals who need to become financially literate as soon as possible.
 But luckily, American financial educators are up to the task.
 To see how they do it, I followed a group of teachers at the African Community Center (ACC) in Denver as they taught a basic financial skills class to our newest Americans.

 Who Teaches Refugees How to Manage Money?

 Not just anyone can set up a stand outside an airport with a “free financial advice for refugees” sign.

 Refugees are carefully managed through government and nonprofit groups, who orient them to their new lives.